Market

 is reflected in the strong credit ratings by rating

-the Corporate Governance Report which forms part of
+are disclosed in the Corporate Governance Report

 12. DIRECTORS, KEY MANAGERIAL PERSONNEL AND